arctarus44/canopsis/sources/python/schema/doc/ed__edition.rst

 ---

 To use this module :
- - load the module and his functions (from schema.edit import add, move, remove, replace, copy)
+ - load the module and its functions (from schema.edit import add, move, remove, replace, copy)
  - call the function with correct parameters

 You **SHOULD** write a script to join different operations and write the transformation patch in only one time.